Our approach

 How children learn: characteristics of effective learning

 We believe that play is how young children learn best.
-At Bushbabies, every moment of play is purposeful, informed by our understanding of the EYFS Characteristics of Effective Learning.
+At Bushbabies, every moment of play is purposeful and directly informed by our understanding of the EYFS Characteristics of Effective Learning.
 These characteristics describe not what children learn but how they learn.

 Whether a child is mixing paint colours, acting out a favourite story, investigating shadows with a torch, or cooking in the mud kitchen, they are developing skills that will serve them throughout their education and beyond.